 But here’s the thing — one of the top mistakes that maintenance and facilities managers make is to regard this kind of technology as cost and not an investment.
 In the long term, the better your management solution is, the better the insights it gives you and.
 And the better the insights, the more successful your operation will be, and the more money you’ll end up saving.

 On the other hand, the increased functionality of an IMMP means much more centralisation, better performance, better data and, ultimately, less money spent.

 So… Should you invest in an Intelligent Maintenance Management Platform?

 Do you manage infrastructures and large facilities?
 Are you a maintenance service provider with several clients and assets to manage?
-Do you have an obligation to comply with quality, safety and hygiene standards, such as ISO?
+Do you have an obligation to comply with SLAs, as well as quality, safety and hygiene standards?
 If your answer to any of these is “yes”, then you should definitely look into IMMPs.

 If you have a smaller, less ambitious business, a common CMMS will probably be enough for you.
 This is especially true if you’re not experiencing problems with informed decision making, team communication and breakdown costs.